rwijtvliet/portfolyo/docs/core/pfline.rst

   At least one of the operands must be flat.

 (❌)
   This operation is allowed but results in a ratio.
-It is described in the section calcratio_ above.
+It is described in the section :ref:`calcratio` above.

 Here is an examples: